worksome/phpinsights-app/badge/README.md

 ```
 Requirements are optional, and the values defaults to 80.

+For authentication a GitHub API token has to be supplied.
+It can be supplied as the `Authorization` header, in the following format `bearer {$token}`.

 ## Fetching badges
 The badge API exposed endpoints for getting badges based on the different matrices.
 It returns a JSON which is compatible with [shields.io endpoint](https://shields.io/endpoint) system, so a shield.io